nupurkantiya/custom-ner/README.md

 - Tokenizer configuration
 - Vocabulary and vectors

+**Note:** This pre-trained model is specific to the dataset it was trained on.
+For best results with your own resumes, retrain the model using your data and the provided training scripts.

 ## Data Format

 Training data is provided in `training_data.json` with the following format: